Are steroids necessary to succeed in bodybuilding?

 Originally, testosterone was first used in Germany in 1935 and used to treat depression.
 In the 50s it began to become popular amongst athletes.
 And by the 1980s, even the general population was tapping into the anabolic forbidden fruit.
 But, as far as bodybuilding, anabolics become more advanced, and more widely used.

-Back in the day, it was just testosterone.
+Sure back in the day, it was just testosterone that was helping people pack on the muscle mass.
 As science advanced, testosterone derivatives began to break onto the scene, and the bodybuilding industry ate it up.
-Anavar, winstrol, anadrol, dianabol, trenbolone, are just a few names of commonly used steroids derived from testosterone.
+Just a few names of commonly used steroids derived from testosterone include:

 Not even just the testosterone derivatives, but you see other things like human growth hormone (HGH) and insulin being used now.
-These are substances that were not as common back in the earlier days of bodybuilding.
-However, you now see them being used more and more in the sport.
+These are substances that were not as common back in the earlier days of bodybuilding, but you now see them being used more and more in the sport, and physiques are getting bigger and bigger.

 Every different steroid serves a different purpose.
 For example, things like anavar and winstrol are oral steroids that can be used for cutting.
 Dianabol and anadrol are more for bulking.